nus-cs2103/website-base/admin/ip-tasks-fragment.md

 3. Now, merge one of the PRs and update the remaining PRs accordingly, as given below:
    1. Merge one of the PRs on GitHub.
 Remember to choose the `Create merge commit` option when merging.
-   1. The above step will cause the `master` branch of your local repo to fall behind that of your fork (<tooltip content="because your remote `master` branch (i.e., `origin/master`) now has a merge commit that the local `master` branch doesn't have.
-To confirm this, you can run `git fetch` followed by `git status`">why?</tooltip>).
+1. The above step will cause the `master` branch of your local repo to fall behind that of your fork (<popover content="because your remote `master` branch (i.e., `origin/master`) now has a merge commit that the local `master`">why</popover>).
 Therefore, you need to sync the local `master` with the remote `master` branch.
 One way to do that is to switch to the local `master` branch and then pull the updated `master` branch from your fork e.g.,
       ```{.no-line-numbers}
       $ git checkout master
       $ git pull origin master